JanLauGe/janlauge.github.io/_posts/2018-10-11-data-science-machine-and-command-line-setup.md

 categories: [DataScience, Tools, Coding]
 tags: [DataScience, Tools, Coding]
 ---
-**Setting up a new machine for data science work can be frustrating and time consuming.
-After having to go through this process twice quite recently, and with several new starters about to join my team, I decided to invest some time to create a step-by-step guide that helps to automate the process of machine setup.
+**Data Scientists require a very particular toolset for their everyday tasks, but unlike software developers, few of them spend a lot of time optimising this toolset for their specific needs.
+I compiled a simple step-by-step guide that helps to automate the process setting up a brand new data science machine and making it work for you by customising the command prompt and using a `.dotfile` approach to manage configuration, identity, and access information.
 This gets you from zero to Data Science in minutes on MacOS**

 <!--more-->